-Bullied For Their Faith, Muslim Family Fights Back Through Education
+Bullied For Its Faith, Muslim Family Fights Back Through Education

 More than 42 percent of Muslims in the U.S. report bullying among their school-age kids, according to the Institute for Social Policy and Understanding, a think tank that researches issues that affect American Muslims.
 And in California, it's more than half, according to the Council on American-Islamic Relations.
 And with the rising anti-Muslim hostility, the Islamic Networks Group, an advocacy organization that counters religious bigotry with education, says bullying is becoming almost the norm for Muslim kids.

-The Afzal family says it is facing that anti-Muslim sentiment in many parts of its lives: at the daughters' schools and in the efforts to build a mosque where the community can pray.
+The Afzal family says they are facing that anti-Muslim sentiment in many parts of their lives: at the daughters' schools and in the efforts to build a mosque where the community can pray.
 But they're dealing with it by telling their own stories through educating administrators, classmates and neighbors.

 "It was tough.
 You know, in our days, it was — you get slapped with 'kick me' signs," Sana's mother, Noshaba Afzal, said.
 "But it wasn't a safety issue."